waleedhad/AudioMuse-AI-cuda_12.2/README.md

 The Quick Start provided in the `playlist` namespace the following resources:

 **Pods (Workloads):**
 *   **`audiomuse-ai-worker`**: Runs the background job processors using Redis Queue.
 It's recommended to run a **minimum of 2 replicas** to ensure one worker can handle main tasks while others manage subprocesses, preventing potential stalls.
-You can scale this based on your cluster size and workload.
+You can scale this based on your cluster size and workload (starting from version **v0.4.0-beta** one worker should be able to handle both main and sub tasks, so a minimum of 1 replica is enough)
 *   **`audiomuse-ai-flask`**: Hosts the Flask API server and the web front-end.
 This is the user-facing component.
 *   **`postgres-deployment`**: Manages the PostgreSQL database instance, which persists analyzed track data, playlist structures, and task status.
 *   **`redis-master`**: Provides the Redis instance used by Redis Queue to manage the task queue.